 The Booz Allen firm recently touted its new contract with the IRS worth up to $2.6 billion.
 Are taxpayers expected to trust this decision?

-And the Biden DOJ has cut a Hunter Biden-style sweetheart deal with the thief who committed thousands of felonies – and obstructed the criminal investigation into the theft – by charging him with only a single count.
+And the Biden DOJ has merely given a wrist slap — a sweetheart deal — on the thief who committed thousands of felonies – and obstructed the criminal investigation into the theft – by charging him with only a single count.

 Between the enormous contract with Booz Allen and the lack of punishment for the IRS thief, this is a clear signal the Biden administration and the IRS does not take taxpayer privacy seriously.